BachelorGroup/ExamProject/README.md

 # ExamProject

-This is the group project for the 6100 Enterprise 2 exam, by the group SOJ
+This is the group project for the 6100 Enterprise 2 exam, by the group SOJ.
+The exam has been completed with the goal of using swagger, REST api's and RestAssured.

 ## Welcome to our exam project